Observatory Systems

 The RISER 200 offers the most simple way to install the RD-400 clamshell dome on a concrete foundation.

-Important here, is the correct positioning of the telescope in the dome.
-In case you are uncertain: let us do a simulation of your telescope and mount, to find the correct size of the telescope pier.
+In case you are uncertain: let us do a CAD simulation for your telescope and equatorial, or alt/az mount to find the correct size of telescope pier.

 Ask us: we have the solution!